-Gavin Floyd is a right-handed pitcher who has spent most of his major league career for the Chicago White Sox.
+Gavin Floyd is a right-handed pitcher who spent most of his major league career for the Chicago White Sox.
 A first round draft pick of the Philadelphia Phillies in the 2001 amateur draft, he progressed rapidly through the minor league system and made his major league debut in September of 2004.
 After the young prospect struggled with Philadelphia in 2005 and 2006, he was traded to the Chicago White Sox.
 Floyd was an International League all-star in 2007, but his ERA soared to 5.27 in 70.0 innings with the White Sox.

-Floyd's brother, outfielder Michael Floyd, was also selected by the Phillies in the 2001 draft.
+Floyd's brother, outfielder Mike Floyd, was also selected by the Phillies in the 2001 draft.

 High School & Minor Leagues

 As a high school student in Maryland, Floyd established himself as a premier pitcher with the success of his curve ball.
 In 2001, Baseball America rated his breaking pitch the second best in the nation among high school pitchers.
 He went 8-2 with a 1.11 ERA as a senior at Mount St. Joseph.
 Scouted by Ken Hultzapple, the Phillies drafted the pitcher with their first pick in the 2001 amateur draft and signed him for $4.2 million just days before Floyd would have started college classes at University of South Carolina.

 Floyd enjoyed a successful 2002 season with the Lakewood Blue Claws of the South Atlantic League.
 He surrendered just 119 hits in 166.0 innings pitched.
 Floyd's record for the club was 11-10 and he led all starters with a 2.77 ERA and 140 strikeouts.
 He tossed a no-hitter on July 24, 2002.
 Baseball America named the Maryland native the Phillies' best prospect, and the ninth ranked prospect in all of baseball.